Now use 'vim' as an extended version of the *vim* module.

 The number of this buffer.

-property popups → int
+property popups list[int]

-A list windows displaying this buffer.
+A list of window IDs for popups that are displaying this buffer.

 Each entry is a window-ID.

-property short_description → str
+property short_description str

 A short description for the buffer.